oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - Show the "Include session info" checkbox (unchecked by default).
 - The feedback is stored as expected on the backend
 - CAPTCHA integration
+- All applicable frontend, backend, and acceptance tests have been written and pass robustly.

 Milestone 2: